 Director: Nadine Labaki - Cinematographer: Christopher Aoun

-Nadine Labaki's strong film is powered by extraordinary non-professional actors.
+Nadine Labaki's moving film is powered by extraordinary non-professional actors.
 The heart of the film follows, Zain, a 12-year old Beirut street kid (played by Zain Al Rafeea) who finds himself alone and penniless with a 1-year-old toddler in the slums of Lebanon.
-The boy's struggle to survive and tend for the brother he has adopted is riveting.
+The boy's struggle to survive and tend for the baby brother he has adopted is riveting.
 Labaki succeeds in telling her story about children and immigrants who are invisible to society, with authenticity and humanity.

 The cinematography of Capernaum creates a poetic documentary style that reveals the stark childhood world of a Lebanese street kid.